RobertElderSoftware/recc/README.txt

 -  unions
 -  long and long long types
 -  float types (float, double, long double)
 -  The standard library.
 Only a small subset of printf is currently implemented.
+Proof of concept malloc works.
 -  The compiler is not yet self-hosting.
 This is mainly due to the unimplemented parts of the c standard library.
 It may also be necessary to introduce some optimizations in order to reduce the size of the generated code.

 * The Kernel *